wendyverdonk93/docs/content/api/orders/get_order.md

 {{< description >}}
 ## Retrieve an order

-Get order status & information.
-Depending on the order type or method, the structure may be different.
+Retrieve the status of and information about a specific order.
+The structure may differ depending on the order type or method.

 **Parameters**